Last Updated on

 The most important point for choosing a location for your pool is that it must be a flat, level, and stable surface.
 That is the most important thing when choosing a location.

-Can I put my Intex Pool on the driveway or patio?
+Can I put my Intex Pool on the driveway or concrete patio?

 YES.
 As long as your driveway or patio is level, this is a great place for an Intex Pool.
 If you do choose to put your Intex Pool on your driveway or patio, then we highly recommend the foam tile solution mentioned above as a way to provide cushioning for the bottom of the pool.